 A ductless system has to produce much less energy, because it’s not making up for air lost to leaky ducts.
 It’s also not wasting energy heating or cooling unoccupied rooms (more on this later).
 This translates to lower energy bills and fewer emissions.

-2. Ductless mini-splits are easier to install
+2. Ductless heat pumps are easier to install

 The installation process for a mini-split heat pump system tends to take less time than its ducted counterpart, and it's much less disruptive to the home.
 Instead of ducts, the mini-split heat pump network is connected by a conduit, a small cable that gets wired throughout the house.
-The conduit contains the power cable, refrigerant tubing, suction tubing, and a condensate drain line, which gets run from the indoor unit through the conduit hole and connected to the outdoor unit.
+The conduit contains the power cable, refrigerant tubing, data cable, and a condensate drain line, which gets run from the indoor unit through the conduit hole and connected to the outdoor unit.

 To connect the conduit to the right places, a technician will only drill a small hole in the wall.
 There is no need to add ducts or expand your existing ducts, the two HVAC projects that are the most invasive and time-intensive.